Who is eligible now for the vaccine in Nevada?

 COVID-19 vaccines help our bodies develop immunity to the virus that causes COVID-19 without us having to get the illness.
 Different types of vaccines work in different ways to offer protection, but with all types of vaccines, the body is left with a supply of “memory” T-lymphocytes as well as B-lymphocytes that will remember how to fight that virus in the future.

-Mark S. Riddle, MD, DrPH, FISTM Associate Dean for Clinical Research, University of Nevada, Reno-School of Medicine, explains the vaccine technology
+Mark S. Riddle, MD, DrPH, FISTM Associate Dean for Clinical Research, University of Nevada, Reno-School of Medicine, explains the mRNA vaccine technology used by the Pfizer and Moderna vaccines.

 How do I protect myself from COVID-19 while I wait for a vaccine?